Cherreads

 —thmp.

-The hallway opened up into a corridor and she found her destination, a small cluster of closed-off booths.
+The hallway opened into a wider passage, and she found her destination: a small cluster of closed-off booths.

-Walking up to one, she pressed her bracelet to the panel.
-A soft chime answered, the door unlocking a moment later.
-Inside waited a recessed seating nook, tucked away with a short fridge next to it.
+Walking up to one, she pressed her bracelet against the panel.
+A soft chime answered and the door unlocked a moment later.
+Inside waited a recessed seating nook, tucked away with a short fridge beside it.

 She stepped in, sat down, and set her instrument across her lap.